Icinga/icinga2/doc/21-selinux.md

 This section describes the installation to support development and testing.
 It assumes that Icinga 2 is already installed from packages and running on the system.

-As a prerequisite install the `git`, `selinux-policy-devel` and `audit` package.
-Enable and start the audit daemon afterwards.
+As a prerequisite install the `git`, `selinux-policy-devel` and `audit` packages.
+Enable and start the audit daemon afterwards:

     # yum install git selinux-policy-devel audit
     # systemctl enable auditd.service
     # systemctl start auditd.service

-After that clone the icinga2 git repository.
+After that clone the icinga2 git repository:

     # git clone https://github.com/icinga/icinga2